luquelab/pyCapsid/README.md

 + Ended: Ongoing

-## FILES & FOLDERS
+## Folder's content

-FOLDER: /bin
+### /bin
---> This folder contains basic scripts and executable files.
+Basic scripts and executable files.

+### /conda
+Files needed to deploy in Conda's repository.

-FOLDER: /data
+### /data
---> This folder contains the raw data associated with the project and the potential references.
+Raw data associated with the project and the potential references.

-FOLDER: /docs
+### /docs
---> This folder contains the manuscript and digital copies of the cited references, figures, and other associated files for publication.
+This folder contains the project's documentation.

+### /notebooks
+Notebooks associated with the project.

-FOLDER: /results
+### /results
---> This folder contains the results, performance analysis, and commented references associated with the project.
+This folder contains the results, performance analysis, and commented references associated with the project.

-FOLDER: /src
---> This folder contains the source code of the package.

-The syntax of markdown files (.md) is CommonMark unless specified otherwise (https://commonmark.org/help/)
+### /src/pyCapsid
+Package's source codes.